A literature review examines previous related research in your subject area.

 Eunson (2004) defines motivation as “what is important to you” (p.67).

-He further states that there is an increasing importance on the role of autonomy and self-regulation of tasks in increasing motivation.
+The author states that autonomy and self-regulation of tasks are important for increasing motivation.

 Mullins (2006) maintains that job enrichment came from Herzberg's two factor theory.